 This part of the diagram was collapsed to make room for new additions.
 Refer to the Analyze layer in Stage 1 or 2.

 Scientific experiments: Although data science in GCP is beyond the scope of this paper, the toolset is described here at a very high level.
-For a more comprehensive guide, see Valliappa Lakshmanan's book Data Science on the Google Cloud Platform.
+For a more comprehensive guide, see Valliappa Lakshmanan's book Data Science on GCP.

 BigQuery offers the convenience of SQL and the flexibility of user-defined functions as well as parallel computational power.
 This presentation shows how complicated data processing algorithms can be executed using BigQuery at massive scales.
 Data scientists can leverage the integration of BigQuery with Cloud Datalab, allowing them to write, execute, and plot query results all from a notebook.

-BigQuery is often used for heavy duty pre-processing work during feature engineering.
+BigQuery is often used for heavy-duty pre-processing work during feature engineering.
 However, you would need to ensure scientific workloads don't impact other users by hogging available slots.
-When training an ML model, it's inefficient to fetch data for each batch from BigQuery unless it's for small experiments.
-This is because each batch randomly samples the data, meaning the same row of data can be processed several times, leading to unnecessary query costs.
+When training an ML model, it's inefficient to fetch data for each batch from BigQuery unless it's for small experiments because each batch randomly samples the data, meaning the same row of data can be processed several times, leading to unnecessary query costs.
 Instead, it's better to export processed data from BigQuery into Cloud Storage and read batch data from Cloud Storage.

 Cloud Dataproc allows you to transfer your existing on-premises Hadoop and Spark workloads to a managed environment and continue extending your workloads.
-Similarly, if you are using Spark MLlib on premises, you can transfer them to the managed environment provided by Cloud Dataproc.
-As your models get more complicated and demand larger scale feature engineering, you might hit the limits of the MLlib platform, and that's when you transition into Cloud Machine Learning Engine (ML Engine).
+Similarly, if you are using Spark MLlib on-premises, you can transfer them to the managed environment provided by Cloud Dataproc.
+As your models get more complicated and demand larger-scale feature engineering, you might hit the limits of the MLlib platform, and that's when you transition into AI Platform.

-ML Engine enables you to transfer your existing on-premises TensorFlow models to the managed ML Engine environment and run them at scale.
-If you are just starting your ML practice, you might find it helpful to experiment with TensorFlow on a small scale on your local machine before running your jobs using ML Engine.
-ML Engine makes it easy to go back and forth between your local environment and GCP.
+AI Platform enables you to transfer your existing on-premises TensorFlow models to the managed AI Platform environment and run them at scale.
+If you are just starting your ML practice, you might find it helpful to experiment with TensorFlow on a small scale on your local machine before running your jobs using AI Platform.
+AI Platform makes it easy to go back and forth between your local environment and GCP.

 Cloud Dataprep is a handy tool that can be used for familiarizing yourself with the data, discovering patterns, cleansing, and transforming data in an interactive, zero-development fashion.
 It is especially powerful in the hands of data scientists doing feature engineering during supervised machine learning.